Skip to main content

 HB 2477 requires LEAs to provide parents with written notice that includes:

-2. How those deficiencies are being addressed through services provided to the student which could include supplemental instruction and any supporting programs designed to address the student’s specific mathematics deficiencies.
-LEAs are required to provide notice to parents regarding the Spring statewide assessment results by the first half of the second quarter of this school year if students scored in the minimally proficient or partially proficient range on statewide Math assessment.
-LEA’s can identify how below mastery on the scoring category is being addressed through Tier 1 (first instruction), Tier 2 (supplemental instruction), and possibly through supporting programs which could include but is not limited to after school tutoring.
+2. How those deficiencies are being addressed through services provided to the student, which could include supplemental instruction and any supporting programs designed to address the student’s specific mathematics deficiencies.
+LEAs are required to provide notice to parents regarding the Spring statewide assessment results by the first half of the second quarter of this school year if students scored in the minimally proficient or partially proficient range on the statewide Math assessment.
+LEAs can identify how below mastery on the scoring category is being addressed through Tier 1 (first instruction), Tier 2 (supplemental instruction), and possibly through supporting programs, which could include but are not limited to after-school tutoring.

-The ADE Assessment and K-12 Standards Team have created a sample letter that you can customize with your school letterhead and site-specific supplemental instruction and/or supporting programs specific to the individual student.
-Understanding in Mathematics when a student understands a mathematical concept, they move fluidly between the concrete and abstract.
-There is evidence they are able to make sense of and justify mathematical connections.
+The ADE Assessment and K-12 Standards Team has created a sample letter that you can customize with your school letterhead and site-specific supplemental instruction and/or supporting programs specific to the individual student.
+Understanding in Mathematics, when a student understands a mathematical concept, they move fluidly between the concrete and abstract.
+There is evidence that they can make sense of and justify mathematical connections.
 Evidence of understanding includes connections among:

 ♦Verbal or written reasoning ♦Pictorial representations ♦Real-world application ♦Procedures/Computation